James7304/multiple-document-interface/README.md

 ## Creating tabs

+All tabs are given a unique id called `tab-id` this is stored as an attribute on each tab.

 ### Creating tabs on window load
 To initially create tabs in your .html file, add  an `<li>` tag into the `<ul data-type="tab-holder"></ul>` tag for each tab you want.
 ```